rmarable/Ec2InstanceMaker/README.md

 ## Using FSx for Lustre

-To add an FSx for Lustre file system that shares both the instance tags and lifecycle, set enable_fsx=true when the instance is first created.
+To add an FSx for Lustre file system that shares both the instance tag collection and lifecycle, set enable_fsx=true when the instance is first created.
 The example below will attach a 3600 GB Luster file system mounted at /fsx to a new Amazon Linux 2 instance:

 ```
 $ ./make-instance.py -A us-east-1a -O rmarable -E rmarable@amazon.com -N dev01 --count=3 --request_type=spot --enable_fsx=true